sourcegraph/about/handbook/engineering/campaigns/goals.md

 What will get us there?

 - **Proactive outreach** Campaigns is new and transformative software.
-Many companies are not yet aware they need it, but will not be able to live without it when they discover it.
+Many companies are not yet aware they need large scale code modifications.
 We need to find those companies within our customer base and introduce them to campaigns.
-This process will also teach about marketing campaigns.
+This process will also teach us about marketing campaigns.
 - **Smoother on-ramp:** Internal testing has revealed that using campaigns for the first time is not as easy as it could be.
 A frictionless initial experience is critical to adoption and a delightful user experience.
 - **Better debugging experience:** It can be challenging to debug a more complex campaign.
 Figuring out what went wrong and how to fix it is a slow iterative loop.
 - **User validation:** The above issues were revealed by user testing.
 Once we believe we have fixed them, we need to validate this with further user testing.